 How do you get that traditional beans and rice flavor if this is vegan?

-Smoked meat (like say, a ham hock leftover from a ham dinner the day before) is a staple of the smoky flavor of traditional red beans and rice.
+Smoked meat (like say, a smoked ham hock leftover from a ham dinner the day before) is a staple of the smoky flavor of traditional red beans and rice.
 To get that smoky flavor without the meat, I stuck to a genius suggestion from Susan over at Fat Free Vegan Kitchen—use chipotles in adobo sauce.

 Chipotles in adobo add a great spicy kick and a ton of smoky flavor that really makes this dish taste hearty and meaty without any animal products.
 It’s pretty easy to track down chipotles in adobo in most supermarkets nowadays—just check the international foods section.
 A little goes a long way, and for this recipe, we’ll just use a little from the can—I like to freeze extra peppers (in their sauce) in ice cube trays for future uses.